openebs-archive/openebs-docs/docs/installation.md

 <br>

-iSCSI client is a pre-requisite for provisioning volumes and not for installation of OpenEBS.
-However, it is recommended that the [iSCSI client is setup](/docs/next/prerequisites.html) and iscsid service is running before proceeding with the installation
+iSCSI client is a pre-requisite for provisioning cStor and Jiva volumes.
+However, it is recommended that the [iSCSI client is setup](/docs/next/prerequisites.html) and iscsid service is running on worker nodes before proceeding with the OpenEBS installation.

 <br>